Subtivals/live.subtivals.org/README.md

 > On Windows7 with Firefox, clicking on the link seems to work fine.
 [A bug was filed](https://github.com/traxtech/subtivals/issues/272) about the link not being opened completed on some systems.

-> Since it is very long (eg. http://live.subtivals.org/#d3M6Ly9saXZlLnN1YnRpdmFscy5vcmc6MzE0MXxvdG90bw==), you can use an URL shorterner like http://goo.gl or http://bit.ly
+> Since it is very long (eg. http://live.subtivals.org/#d3M6Ly9saXZlLnN1YnRpdmFscy5vcmc6MzE0MXxvdG90bw==), you can use an URL shorterner like http://bit.ly

 # Run your own server

-If you start this feature seriously, it is highly recommended to run your own server.
+If you start to use this feature seriously, it is highly recommended to run your own server.

 ## Install Node.js
 It requires [Node.js](https://nodejs.org), which is available for Windows/Linux/Mac.
 Make sure you have *node* installed on your system by running this commands in a console: